Why should I invest in Income Protection?

 How much will Term Life Insurance cost?

 You will find that term insurance premiums are cheaper than whole of life policies because the insurer is not guaranteed to have to pay out.
-For more information on whole of life policies take a look at our life insurance guide.
+For more information on whole of life policies take a look at our FAQs.

 The cost of term life insurance will depend on many things, including the type of term life assurance policy you buy and your own circumstances.
 Things that could affect the cost include: